goshlanguage/do-bernetes/README.md

   name: digitalocean
   namespace: kube-system
 stringData:
-  access-token: "a05dd2f26b9b9ac2asdas__REPLACE_ME____123cb5d1ec17513e06da"
+  access-token: "${TF_VAR_do_token}"
 ```

-After you've created this manifest, we can create it on your kubernetes cluster by running:
+After this manifest is created, we deploy it to your kubernetes master by running:
 ```
 kubectl create -f secret.yaml
 ```

-With this, we can launch the cloud controller manager to let kubernetes orchestrate things through the DigitalOcean API.
-To do so, we need to consult the cloud controller manager docs to make sure we launch the right one.
+With this access, CCM can provision loadbalancers, disks, and more through the DigitalOcean API.

+# Updating Versions #

+It is important to consult the cloud controller manager docs when updating to ensure that you use compatible versions of Kubernetes relative to the CCM.
 Compatibility here is no joke.
-Check out (https://github.com/digitalocean/digitalocean-cloud-controller-manager/blob/master/docs/getting-started.md#version) to make sure you use the right version.
+See (https://github.com/digitalocean/digitalocean-cloud-controller-manager/blob/master/docs/getting-started.md#version) to make sure you use the right version.
 ```
 kubectl apply -f https://raw.githubusercontent.com/digitalocean/digitalocean-cloud-controller-manager/master/releases/v0.1.5.yml
 ```

-We also need to setup the Container storage interface (CSI) that allows Kubernetes to provision disks through the API.
+We also need to setup CSI that allows Kubernetes to provision disks through the API.
 This software also has tight coupling on version.
 To ensure for compatibility, see first: (https://github.com/digitalocean/csi-digitalocean#kubernetes-compatibility).
 DigitalOcean's CSI can deployed by running:
 ```
 kubectl apply -f https://raw.githubusercontent.com/digitalocean/csi-digitalocean/master/deploy/kubernetes/releases/csi-digitalocean-v0.2.0.yaml
 ```

+# How to access your cluster
-Finally, access your cluster by exporting the `KUBECONFIG` variable.
+You can access your cluster by setting and exporting the `KUBECONFIG` variable.
 While in this project's top level directory, run:
 ```
 export KUBECONFIG=$(pwd)/secrets/admin.conf
 ```